mihaip/dex-method-counts/README.md

 To run it with Ant:

     $ ant jar
-    $ ./dex-method-counts path/to/App.apk # or .zip or .dex
+    $ ./dex-method-counts path/to/App.apk # or .zip or .dex or directory

 or with Gradle:

     $ ./gradlew assemble
-    $ ./dex-method-counts path/to/App.apk # or .zip or .dex
+    $ ./dex-method-counts path/to/App.apk # or .zip or .dex or directory

 You'll see output of the form: